'General Hospital' Summer Spoilers: Michael Steps Up, Drew Gets Answers, & Liz's Wedding To Franco Draws Near

 Summer has arrived and General Hospital spoilers tease that there are hot storylines on the way.
-The show just released a new preview via its Twitter page and it has definitely left viewers anxious for details about what’s coming up over the next few months.
+The show just released a new preview via its Twitter page, and it has definitely left viewers anxious for details about what’s coming up over the next few months.

 The latest General Hospital preview says that they’re ready for summer and that there are good times on the way all summer long.
 The clip shows a lot of new shots taken of the key folks in Port Charles like Sam, Nina and Valentin, Liz and Franco, Drew and Kim, Lulu and Dante, Alexis, Sonny and Carly, and plenty of others.